AlainParadis/designschool/_topics/travel-book-overview.md

   You will start by project planning the heck out of this.
 This will include making an inventory of the provided content.
 You will read all the text.
 There will be body copy, information for the info-graphic and table data.
 Take note of the structure of the content. <a href="travel-book-planning.html" class="">Read more...</a>

-  #### Development
+  #### Production

   Once your planning has been approved, you can move on to production.
   InDesign will be the hub in which we'll layout text, photography and illustrations.
 You will build the document in a way that avoids per-page construction using master pages, paragraph styles and more of the tools listed. <a href="travel-book-production.html" class="">Read more...</a>

   #### Output

    We'll output your publication for multiple intents.
 You'll first output a package folder for access to the final native files.
 You'll create a PDF for a commercial printer.
-A PDF for download online will also be needed.
+A PDF for download will also be needed.
 Finally, you'll produce an ePUB version for tablet reading. <a href="travel-book-output.html" class="">Read more...</a>

-  ### Goals

-  The stated goal of this assignment is for you to repeat and reinforce skills learned in the five past semesters of Computer Graphics.
-The hope is that  you will demonstrate that you have acquired mastery of these skills.

 ---